MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/routing-calls-to-unassigned-numbers.md

 - Route all calls to a given unassigned number to the the main switchboard.

 You can route calls to unassigned numbers to a user, to a resource account associated with an Auto Attendant or a Call Queue, or to an announcement service that will play a custom audio file to the caller.
+The audio file will play repeatedly until the caller hangs up.

 ## Configuration